-Pro SUP Shop – This business offers kayak and stand-up paddle rentals on the Mother’s Beach area.
+Pro SUP Shop – This business offers kayak and stand-up paddle rentals in the Mother’s Beach area.
 This is one of the best-rated operators in the city.

 Paddle Method – If you have never paddle boarded, what about taking some classes to master the sport?
 Classes take place on shallow and calm waters.

-Marina Aquatic Center – This center owned by the University of California Los Angeles (UCLA) offer kayak, paddleboard, and windsurfing rentals.
+Marina Aquatic Center – This center owned by the University of California Los Angeles (UCLA) offers kayak, paddleboard, and windsurfing rentals.
 Guided services are offered too.

 Marina del Rey Parasailing – You can take a look at Greater Los Angeles from a sail flying between 500 to 800 feet of altitude.
 Private or group outings can be arranged.
 The other cool thing is that you can fly by yourself or with a partner.

-In high season (summer), I recommend making reservations or calling to check availability.
-In low season (winter), confirm hours of operation since some companies have limited offerings during that time.
+In the high season (summer), I recommend making reservations or calling to check availability.
+In the low season (winter), confirm hours of operation since some companies have limited offerings during that time.

 Learn to Sail